KarelZe/thesis/references/obsidian/chapters/🪄feature engineering.md

 When applying the test in feature engineering, it is important to note two major conceptual differences from the [[@boxAnalysisTransformations2022]] paper as pointed out by [[@kuhnFeatureEngineeringSelection2020]].
 Here, the transform is used an unsupervised manner, as the transformation's outcome is not directly used in the model.
 Also, the transform is applied to all features, rather than the model's residuals.

-Our estimates for $\lambda$ are documented in the Appendix [[🍬appendix]]. <mark style="background: #FFB86CA6;">TODO: Rerun with > 0 and see if it affects the degree.</mark> Based on the results of the box cox test, we apply a common $x^{\prime}=\log(x)$ transform with the effect of compressing large values and expanding smaller ones.
+Our estimates for $\lambda$ are documented in the Appendix [[🍬appendix]].
+Based on the results of the box cox test, we apply a common $x^{\prime}=\log(x)$ transform with the effect of compressing large values and expanding smaller ones.
 More specifically, $x^{\prime}= \log(x+1)$ is used to prevent taking the logarithm of zero and improving numerical stability in floating point calculations[^1].
 Due to the monotonous nature of the logarithm (power transform in general; see https://en.wikipedia.org/wiki/Power_transform), the splits of tree-based learners remain unaffected with only minor differences due to quantization <mark style="background: #ADCCFFA6;">(see quantization / histogram building in gradient boosting https://neurips.cc/media/neurips-2022/Slides/53370.pdf)</mark>.
 The log transform comes at the cost of an decreased interpretability (cp. [[@fengLogtransformationItsImplications2014]]).

 Our largest feature set als contains dates and times of the trade.
 In contrast to other continuous features, the features are inherently cyclic.
 We exploit this property for hours, days, and months and apply a fourier transform to convert the features into a smooth variable using formula [[#^773161]]: